jfitisoff/insite/README.md

 More info about URL templates can be found in the [RFC](https://www.rfc-editor.org/rfc/rfc6570.txt) if you're interested in a little light reading.

 One of the benefits of using templates is that it makes it easy to define and build more complicated URLs.
-For example, if you have an account details page that requires an account code you can define a page object that looks like this:
+For example, if you have an account page that requires an account code you can define a page object that looks like this:

 ```ruby
 class AccountPage < MySite::Page